Floor Not Bone Dry? Slab Testing and Mitigation

 - Mold – a wet concrete floor can seep up into anything that comes in contact with the concrete – including carpets, walls, and moulding.
 The result can be mold growing on all of these surfaces.

-- Warping / Buckling / Cracking – Wood floors placed on top of the concrete slap can be adversely affected by the moisture and can raise and warp – ruining the wood floor.
+- Warping / Buckling / Cracking – Wood floors placed on top of the concrete slap can be adversely affected by the moisture and can raise and warp – resulting in a flooring failure that ruins the wood floor.
 Tile floors can be affected in a similar way.
 As the moisture makes its way to the surface of the slab, it can cause the tile to bend and crack.

-- Bubbling / Blistering – Pressure from the rising water vapor can cause bubbling and blistering of coatings that are applied to the concrete floor.
+- Bubbling / Blistering – High slab moisture content causes pressure from the rising water vapor.
+This pressure can result in bubbling and blistering of coatings that are applied to the concrete floor.

 FloorMedics – Our Moisture Mitigation Partner